How Does Living in Bessemer Compare?

 Centered in the Bluffs, the City of Bessemer fully utilizes our four seasons.
 As such we have numerous jobs pertaining to outdoor recreation.
 We also utilize our natural resources with several wood based industries.
 As the county seat we have many government jobs as well.
 There is a strong desire within the community to diversify Bessemer’s economy, providing a variety of new sustainable jobs within the City.

 In addition to this diversification, the community is also strongly committed to revitalizing their existing downtown business district.
-For more information about developing and diversifying our workforce, contact our city manager at 906-663-4311.
+For more information about developing and diversifying our workforce, contact our DDA staff at 906-663-4311 ext.
+108.

 Contact Michigan Works (http://www.upmichiganworks.org/) for more information about employment opportunities.